shinimol1983/opennms-tutorials-1/README.md

 In order to complete these exercises you will need docker and docker-compose for the containerised exercises.
 The easiest way to get these packages is to install [docker-desktop](https://www.docker.com/products/docker-desktop/) which is available for Windows, Mac or Linux machines.

-You will also need Java Open JDK (minimum version 17), An IDE (Eclipse or Intelij), Maven and git installed on your machine.
+For certain exercises you may also need Java Open JDK (minimum version 17), An IDE (such as Eclipse, Intelij or  VS-code.
+I use Eclipse), Maven and git installed on your machine.

 [Git for windows](https://git-scm.com/download/win)